taavishthaman/CPP-Interview-Compendium/README.md

 # CPP-Interview-Compendium

-This repository contains important interview DSA questions and fundamnentals of DSA for my reference.
+This repository contains important interview DSA questions and fundamentals of DSA for my reference.